Pristiphora armata - ruficornis group

 This species cannot always be separated from Pristiphora leucopus.
 Males occur abundantly (rare in leucopus).
 In males, the entire abdomen is black including all sternites and the antennae are reddish-yellow.
 In the females, the femora are usually almost totally black.
 Determination of the females, is best done by examination of the saw.

-Pristiphora armata larvae feed on hawthorns.
+Pristiphora armata larvae feed singly on hawthorns.
+Ova are deposited at the leaf margins.

 Distribution: England, Scotland, Wales, Ireland